4-H Youth Development

 Kentucky 4-H believes that all youth should have opportunities for positive youth development in our four guiding concepts: mastery, belonging, independence, and generosity.
 This program fosters mastery by learning firearm safety and marksmanship, belonging by taking part in club and community activities, independence by demonstrating responsible firearm use, and generosity by participating in community service and outreach projects.

-For more information contact Ashley Vice, Diana Burden or Matt Cohorn the Nicholas County Shooting Sports Cordinations.
+For more information contact Ashley Vice, Shannon Cohorn, Diana Burden, or Matt Cohorn the Nicholas County Shooting Sports Coordinatiors.

 Hey Teachers!